vasu8480/Full_stack_simpilearn/t.md

 #what is Full Stack
-Full stack refers to a developer who is proficient in both front-end and back-end web development.Full stack developers are responsible for the entire development process, from the initial design to the final product.
+Full stack is a combination of front end and back end technologies.
+Full stack developers are responsible for both client and server-side development.
+They are proficient with HTML, CSS, and JavaScript on the client-side, and with Node.js, Python, Ruby, Java, .NET, PHP, and databases like MySQL or MongoDB on the server-side.

 #what is git?
 Git is a version control system that is used to track changes to files, particularly code.
 It is a distributed version control system, which means that it allows multiple developers to work on the same codebase simultaneously and merge their changes together